vuejs-translations/docs-ja/src/guide/essentials/reactivity-fundamentals.md

 {{ foo }} <!-- properly unwrapped -->
 ```

-Now `foo` will be wrapped as expected.
+Now `foo` will be unwrapped as expected.

 ### Ref Unwrapping in Reactive Objects \*\*